coala/coala/docs/index.md

 # Status of the Project

-We are currently working hard to make this project reality. coala is currently usable, in an alpha stage and provides the most basic features.
+We are currently working hard to make this project reality. coala is currently usable, in an alpha stage and already provides many features.
 If you want to see how the development progresses, check out

 https://github.com/coala-analyzer/coala